rednafi/rednafi.com/content/python/inject_pytest_fixture.md

 no more greyed-out unused parameter warnings!
 The `usefixtures` marker also accepts multiple fixtures as variadic arguments: `@pytest.mark.usefixtures("fixture_a", "fixture_b")`.

-One thing to keep in mind is that it won’t work if you try to mark another fixture with the `usefixtures` decorator.
+One thing to keep in mind is that it won't work if you try to mark another fixture with the `usefixtures` decorator.
 The pytest documentation includes a warning[^2] about this.

 Fin!